How to heat your home cheaply this winter

 Related: Energy cost saving tips for households preparing for winter

+While very little was achieved in Liz Truss’s disastrous 45-day stint as British prime minister, she did freeze Ofgem’s energy price cap at £2,500, initially for two years before her second chancellor, Jeremy Hunt, cut it back to six months.

-Ofgem announced its latest review of the energy price cap on Friday 26 August, with the maximum amount utility providers can charge their standard tariff customers in the UK rising to £3,549 a year from 1 October, an astounding 80 per cent hike.
+Had she not done so, the cap, the maximum amount utility providers can charge their standard tariff customers, would have risen to £3,549 a year from 1 October, an astounding 80 per cent hike.

-The situation is only expected to get worse, with analysts from Cornwall Insight already forecasting future increases to £4,200 and £5,300 in subsequent quarters as global gas prices surge, in no small part due to Russia’s war in Ukraine, the consequences of which are feeding into a broader cost of living crisis with inflation at a 40-year high of 10.1 per cent and wages stagnating.
+The situation was only expected to get worse from there, with analysts from Cornwall Insight forecasting future increases to £4,200 and £5,300 in subsequent quarters as global gas prices surge, in no small part due to Russia’s war in Ukraine, the consequences of which have fed into a broader cost of living crisis with inflation at a 40-year high of 10.1 per cent and wages stagnating.

-What’s more, the customary advice for those facing high energy bills to shop around and be prepared to switch providers no longer applies because prices have rocketed to such an extent that better deals are hard to come by.

-That said, more action will be needed from Boris Johnson’s successor as prime minister, be that Liz Truss or Rishi Sunak, to save millions of people from sliding into fuel poverty and having to choose between heating and eating once the weather turns.
+More action is likely to be needed from Ms Truss’s eventual successor this autumn to save millions of people from sliding into fuel poverty and having to choose between heating and eating once the weather turns in earnest.

-Nadhim Zahawi, former chancellor, has reportedly already told Treasury officials to prepare to issue further payouts, so there is reason to hope that further help is on the way.

 Here are a few tips for your consideration.